GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/translate-tap-to-unmute-on-mobile.md

-## Translate “Tap to unmute” on mobile
+## Translate "Tap to Unmute" on Mobile

-**"Tap to unmute"** on mobile is in English by default at the moment.
-The front-facing language you’ve chosen is only applicable to system buttons and place holders.
-But this is really a wonderful idea!
+"Tap to unmute" on mobile is in English by default at the moment.
+The front-facing language you’ve chosen is only applicable to system buttons and placeholders.
+However, this is a wonderful idea!
 I have forwarded this to our product team to include in our roadmap.